enisdenjo/graphql-ws/PROTOCOL.md

 Useful for detecting failed connections, displaying latency metrics or other types of network probing.

-A `Pong` must be sent in response by the receiving party.
+A `Pong` must be sent in response from the receiving party as soon as possible.

 The `Ping` message can be sent at any time within the established socket.